airbnb/epoxy/README.md

 Alternatively you can allow Epoxy's annotation processor to generate the `createNewHolder` method for you, reducing the boilerplate in your model.

-Just leave your model class abstract, annotate it with `@EpoxyClassModel` (see [Generating Helper Classes For Models](#annotations)), and don't implement the `createNewHolder`.
+Just leave your model class abstract, annotate it with `@EpoxyClassModel` (see [Generating Helper Classes For Models](#annotations)), and don't implement `createNewHolder`.
 A subclass will be generated that implements the method for you.
 This implementation will create a new instance of your Holder class by calling the no argument constructor, which is the same as what is implemented manually in the example above.

 Another helpful pattern is to create a base Holder class that all view holders in your app can extend.
 Your base class can use [ButterKnife](https://github.com/JakeWharton/butterknife) to bind its view so that subclasses don't explicitly need to.

+For example your base class may look like this:

 ```java
 public abstract class BaseEpoxyHolder extends EpoxyHolder {